 These symptoms can make the life of people with Autism very challenging.
 Although Autism is incurable, an early intervention can help improve the child’s development.
 With the aid of other therapies like occupational and speech therapies, children with Autism can build up their speech and communication and social interaction skills for their future life.

-Therefore, getting a diagnosis at early age is important.
+Therefore, getting a diagnosis at an early stage is important.
 In Hong Kong, there are public and private institutions to provide screening, diagnosis and evaluation, to learn more about this institutions, please visit our resources section or visit Department of Health, Child Assessment Centre website for more details.